 Also, ask your doctor about compression garments.
 These medical devices are designed to help skin and tissue heal faster.
 They may also reduce swelling and bruising after a surgery.
 These dressings may help reduce your risk of developing a seroma.

 These small steps may help prevent a seroma from forming if you have surgery.
 If a seroma does develop, be sure to check with your doctor so you both can decide on the best steps for treatment.
-Though bothersome, seromas are rarely serious, so rest assured that you will eventually heal.
+Though bothersome, seromas are rarely serious, so rest assured that you’ll eventually heal.